-Investigations usually involve removing a small piece of skin from the affected person.
-This is a simple procedure involving an injection of local anaesthetic into the skin.
-The skin sample will then undergo a number of detailed tests.
-Blood samples will be taken from the affected person and if possible from both parents for genetic analysis.
-Early pregnancy prenatal diagnosis of DEB, at 8-10 weeks gestation is possible for families in whom the causative genes have been identified.
+Investigations usually involve removing a small piece of skin from the affected person called shave biopsy.
+This is a simple procedure involving an injection of local anaesthetic into the skin and using a blade to scrape the surface of the skin.
+The skin sample will then undergo a number of detailed tests trying to identify which skin protein is missing.
+Blood samples will be taken from the affected person and, if possible, from both parents for genetic analysis.
+Early pregnancy prenatal diagnosis of DEB, at 8-10 weeks gestation is possible for families in whom the genes that cause this problem have been identified.

 Can dystrophic epidermolysis bullosa be cured?

 In the past years, research on the treatment of EB has progressed rapidly, but at the moment there is no cure.
 Different laboratories around the world are exploring new surgical techniques, new treatments such as cell and gene therapies to help improve symptoms.
 All these treatments are currently undergoing trials, and some have shown promising results.